HIFK Hockey: History

-Team information
+Team identity

 Logos and jerseys

 HIFK uses a shield for their logo, with a four pointed star and text I.F.K. and year of formation 1897 on it.
 They wear red, white and blue colored jerseys, and have worn those colors since their beginnings.
 For the 1993-94 season, HIFK changed their logo to a five pointed star with text saying HIFK Hockey on it.
 Unpopular with fans, and HIFK wanting to modernize their brand, changed their logo again in 1996 to a red big cat on a blue circle.
 Commonly referred to as "petologo" (English: "beast logo") among fans.
 When the beast logo became HIFK's primary logo for the 1996-97 season, they reintroduced the original shield logo to become their jersey's new shoulder patches.
 For the 2008-09 season, HIFK made their original shield logo the primary logo once again.
-It would swap places with the beast logo on the jerseys, making the beast logo their new shoulder patches until 2017, when the beast logo was eliminated from the jerseys entirely.
+It would swap places with the beast logo on the jerseys, making the beast logo their new shoulder patches until the 2017-18 season, when the beast logo was eliminated from the jerseys entirely.

 Home arena

 HIFK play their home games at Helsinki Ice Hall.
 The stadium opened in 1966, and seats up to 8 200 spectators.
 The arena was also used and shared by rival team Jokerit until 1997, when they moved to the Hartwall Arena.
+During season 2024-2025, Jokerit returned to Helsinki Ice Hall for their home games due to not having access to the Hartwall Arena nor a viable replacement available.
 HIFK is well known for playing classic hard rock music during games in Helsinki Ice Hall.